losparviero/OCR-Telegram-Bot/README.md

 1. Clone git repo.
 2. Run ```npm i``` in project folder.
-3. Rename .env.exampple to .env and provide bot token.
+3. Rename .env.example to .env and provide bot token.
 4. Run ```node bot``` to start the bot.

 #### It's advisable to run the bot using PM2 or any startup manager for persistent execution.